 Individual usability interviews can provide much more meaningful insights about how a website or web page works or not.
 Learning to listen and observe rather than asking direct questions is likely to provide more useful feedback on how to improve your site.
-There are also other online research tools that can provide relevant sources of insight.
-These include:
+There are also many online voice of customer tools that can provide relevant sources of insight.

 Thank you reading my post.
 If you found this useful please share with the social media icons on the page.

 You can view my full Digital Marketing and Optimization Toolbox here.